samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 If an adventure situation directly affects the characters or the people and places they care about, that is often enough motivation for the characters to get involved.
 (However, see "[Respect for the Players](/sources/dnd/dmg-2024/the-basics#RespectforthePlayers)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) for advice about harming the people and places characters love.)

-If the adventure situation doesn’t have an obvious impact on the characters or the people or things they care about, you can use other techniques to draw in the players.
+If the adventure situation doesn't have an obvious impact on the characters or the people or things they care about, you can use other techniques to draw in the players.
 These are best tailored to the motivations of your players and their characters.
 For example, some adventuring groups are noble heroes who respond without hesitation to the pleas of innocent villagers crying for help; other groups are hardened mercenaries who respond only to offers of payment.
 Some groups are devoted to gods, rulers, or other patrons who might send them on quests, either directly or through intermediaries.

 > ### Subvert Clichés
 >